{{COMPONENT_DEST_HUB_LEDE_PARAGRAPH}} {{COMPONENT_DEST_HUB_ARTICLE_SUMMARY_TOP}} {{COMPONENT_DEST_HUB_INFO_TILES}} {{COMPONENT_DEST_HUB_TOC}}

 Mondulkiri is one of the few destinations in Cambodia where you can go horseback riding in an exceptional natural setting.
 The horses used are sturdy ponies accustomed to slopes and forest trails.
 The rides offered last from one to three hours, depending on the operators, and traverse grassy hills with clear views of the valley and surrounding forest.

-This experience is particularly appreciated by children and travelers who do not wish to engage in trekking on foot.
-The panoramas from the ridges above Sen Monorom, horseback at sunset over the forest, are among the most memorable images that Mondulkiri can offer.
-Skill level required: beginners accepted.
+This experience is particularly appreciated by children and travelers who do not wish to commit to hiking.
+The panoramas from the ridges above Sen Monorom, on horseback in the late afternoon with the sunset over the forest, are among the most memorable images that Mondulkiri can offer.
+Skill level required: beginners welcome.

 Sen Monorom is the provincial capital of Mondulkiri — and pretty much the only town in the province.
-It’s a quiet town of a few thousand inhabitants, with a main shopping street, a lively central market in the morning, a few restaurants and guesthouses, a gas station, and motorbike rental agencies.
-It’s not a destination in itself, but it’s the perfect logistical base for exploring the surroundings.
+It is a quiet town of a few thousand inhabitants, with a main commercial street, a lively central market in the morning, a few restaurants and guesthouses, a gas station, and motorcycle rental agencies.
+It is not a destination in itself, but it is the perfect logistical base to explore the surroundings.

-The town is also surrounded by grassy hills that are easily explored on foot or by bike from the center.
-The Two Women Hill (Phnom Dos Kromom), just a few minutes by motorbike from the market, offers a panoramic view of the province — ideal at sunset.
+The town is also surrounded by grassy hills that can be easily explored on foot or by bike from the center.
+The Two Women Hill (Phnom Dos Kromom), a few minutes by motorcycle from the market, offers a panoramic view of 360° over the province — ideal at sunset.

 Where to Sleep in Mondulkiri